Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 16 Agustus 2025 11.34.34 UTC
+- WIB: Sabtu, 16 Agustus 2025 12.28.38 UTC
-- WITA: Sabtu, 16 Agustus 2025 12.34.34 UTC
+- WITA: Sabtu, 16 Agustus 2025 13.28.38 UTC
-- WIT: Sabtu, 16 Agustus 2025 13.34.34 UTC
+- WIT: Sabtu, 16 Agustus 2025 14.28.38 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: success
+Kategori: technology